obsidian-tasks-group/obsidian-tasks/docs/getting-started/recurring-tasks.md

 Important
 {: .label .label-yellow }

-A recurring task should have a due date and the recurrence rule must appear before the due date on the line.
+A recurring task should have a due date.
+The due date and the recurrence rule must appear after the task's description.

 <hr />
 Important